 At this point Washington reached the scene and disregarding the hail of British bullets tried to rally the men. . .Lafayette fought valiantly although he was wounded and his boot had filled with blood.
-Weedon's men arrived - they had double-timed the miles in about forty minutes - and deployed at a narrow defile on the Dilworth Road a little to the rear.
+Weedon's men arrived - they had double-timed four miles in about forty minutes - and deployed at a narrow defile on the Dilworth Road a little to the rear.
 They parted ranks to let the retreating troops pass through then closed up again, halting the pursuing British with volley after volley.

 Weedon was a tavern owner in Virginia.
-As the Hessians drove across Chadds Ford, overrunning the artillery, as Wayne's men fell back, fighting hand-to-hand in orchards and fields, as Sullivan's men retreated from the Birmingham Meeting House, Weedon and his men stood all that sweltering September afternoon and fought, withdrew and stood and fought again.
+As the Hessians drove across Chadds Ford, overrunning the artillery, as Wayne's men fell back, fighting hand-to-hand in orchards and fields, and Sullivan's men retreated from the Birmingham Meeting House, Weedon and his men stood all that sweltering September afternoon and fought, withdrew and stood and fought again.
 Their fighting withdrawal bought time for the American army to escape as darkness fell.

 Artillery was lost, but not all of it.
 African-American Edward Hector, a private in Proctor's Pennsylvania Artillery, in actions of outstanding bravery, rescued a number of the Artillery’s cannon in the face of the Hessian advance.